Game Bird Hunting

 For a mountainous state, Vermont offers surprisingly good hunting for a variety of waterfowl.
 To maximize hunting opportunities, Vermont is divided into three waterfowl zones: the Lake Champlain Zone, which includes Lake Champlain and the adjoining Champlain Valley lowlands, the Interior Zone, and the Connecticut River Zone.

-Seasons are set in late August in accordance with migratory bird hunting frameworks established by the federal government.
+Seasons are set in accordance with migratory bird hunting frameworks established by the federal government.

 During the October portion of duck season, most hunting is for “puddle ducks” on shallow-water marshes, beaver flows, ponds, and rivers.
 The most common species are mallards, wood ducks, black ducks and greenwing teal.
 As the season progresses and marshes begin to freeze in November, open water hunting for migrating “diving ducks” on Vermont’s larger lakes swings into full gear.
 Goldeneyes, lesser scaup, ringnecks, and buffleheads are the most common diving ducks.
 Excellent hunting for goldeneyes and late-migrating mallards and black ducks can often be had from mid-November though the close of the season in December.